Our History —

 City Lumber Company, Inc

-By 1906 controlling interest of the company had been purchased by Walter E. Fite a Jackson businessman.
-Mr. Fite passed away in 1915 and his son-in-law, Abner U Taylor, Jr. left his career in banking to take charge of the company in 1924.
-Abner U Taylor III joined the company in 1961 and has guided the company since his father’s death in 1974.
-A fourth generation family member, William Mark Taylor is now poised to see that the company continues to offer the product selection and level of service that our customers came to expect under the leadership of his great grandfather, grandfather, and father.
+By 1906 controlling interest of the company had been purchased by Walter E. Fite a Jackson Businessman.
+Mr. Fite passed away in 1915 and his son-in-law, Abner U. Taylor, Jr. left his career in banking to take charge of the company in 1924.
+Abner U. Taylor III joined the company in 1961 and guided the company from his father’s death in 1974 until his death in 2016.
+A fourth-generation family member, William Mark Taylor, now oversees that the company continues to offer the product selection and level of service that our customers came to expect under the leadership of his great grandfather, grandfather, and father.